Jostic-git/work_with_outlook/README.md

 # work_with_outlook
-example work with outlook by python
+This is example work with outlook by python.
+Export attachments from messages